Carpenter Bee Questions

 If you have already been visited by carpenter bees, watch to see what areas they are drawn to and place the traps there.
+That's where you should hang them!
 To help attract carpenter bees to the trap, remember to fill in or plug old nests before putting up the trap.
 Our Wooden Cork plugs work well for this!

-If you have not seen any carpenter bees yet, then place the traps in visible but sheltered locations.
-Eaves and corners work well.
+If you have not seen any carpenter bees yet, then place the traps in visible locations.
+Eaves and corners work well but are not required.
 We have an excellent article about trap placement here.